chilts/oibackoff/README.md

 Default : 1

-This is the ratio for each delay between retries (in seconds).
+This is the ratio for each delay between each try (in seconds).

 If you choose the exponential algorithm, then 1s delayRatio will result in delays of 1, 2, 4, 8 etc